t0mg/wordclock/software/README.md

 ## Build with PlatformIO

 This is the recommended method as it makes it easy to manage dependencies and build for a specific flavor of ESP32.
-If you do not want to use PlatformIO, see [next section](#build-with-arduino-ide) for detailed instructions.
+If you do not want to use PlatformIO, see [below](#deprecated-build-with-arduino-ide) for detailed instructions.

 1. [Install PlatformIO and VS Code](https://docs.platformio.org/en/latest/integration/ide/pioide.html)
 2. Load the project in VS Code (select the folder containing `platformio.ini`)
 3. Verify that the target board in `platformio.ini` matches your ESP32 hardware
 4. Build and upload

+## OTA update

+After the firwmare has been flashed over USB once, you can use the OTA feature to flash further updates: build the new binary file, then open the web portal of your clock, click the `Firmware update` link at the bottom and upload the new `.bin` file.

+- Pre-built releases can be found [here](https://github.com/t0mg/wordclock/releases).
+- In PatformIO, the build file is located in `.pio\build\<environment name>\firmware.bin`.
+- If you are building with Arduino IDE, use `Sketch > Export compiled Binary` to export the file.

+__Warning__: if the `firmware config version` displayed at the very bottom of the web interface changes, your settings will be reset.
+They should othewise remain.

-## Build with Arduino IDE
+## [Deprecated] Build with Arduino IDE

+_**Note:** this project now relies on PlatformIO features such as board-specific configurations and [binary data embedding](https://docs.platformio.org/en/latest/platforms/espressif32.html#embedding-binary-data), and will therefore **require changes in the code and project files to build with the Arduino IDE**, which is why this section is considered deprecated._

 ### Add ESP32 boards